 With only a few hundred XP available for each Sport Mode race, you could be forgiven for thinking it’s a thankless task.
 Fortunately there’s a couple of ways to score a some bigger XP rewards.

-GT League, Premium Sports Lounge
+GT League, Premium Sports Lounge, Blue Moon Bay

 Essentially any N500 class car with racing super soft tires can win this race.
 We’ve successfully used a slightly tweaked Porsche 911 GT3, to win with ease for 4,620XP and 210,000cr.
 That rises to almost 7,000XP with the clean race bonus.

 GT League, Porsche Cup